An Interview

 “Thank you.”

 I’m not even really nervous anymore just confused.
 My head still fucking aches after listening to all those people stressing.
-Wow she looks amazing though, really expected my interviewer to be boring in greys, but she’s wearing a hot pink skirt and a bright red shirt like you seriously have to have confidence to pull that off and she does!
+Wow she looks amazing though, really expected my interviewer to be boring in greys, but she’s wearing a hot pink skirt and a bright red shirt, it shouldn't work but it does!

 “Thank you, I appreciate that!”
 I heard.